Lifestyle Changes For Neuroprotection and Cognitive Well-Being

 Imagine savouring a colourful plate filled with nutrient-rich fruits, veggies, and whole grains as you fuel your brain for optimal cognitive well-being.

-Nutrient deficiencies can have detrimental effects on the nervous system and cognitive function, making it crucial to prioritise a diverse, .
+Nutrient deficiencies can have detrimental effects on the nervous system and cognitive function, making it crucial to prioritise a diverse, balanced .

-Incorporating various groups into your meals ensures that you are providing your body with the essential vitamins and minerals required for optimal brain health.
+Incorporating various food groups into your meals ensures that you are providing your body with the essential vitamins and minerals required for optimal brain health.

 Omega-3 fatty acids found in fish like salmon help build cell membranes in the brain and reduce inflammation while improving memory and mood regulation.